 Figure 1: Flow of information in the graph neural network architecture.
 The input molecular graph with its node features is processed by two convolution blocks.
 A graph gather layer combines the per-atom representations to generate a molecule-level fingerprint vector, which is processed by a dense layer.
-The three output nodes predict the probability of a molecule being either bitter, sweet, or umami.
+The four output nodes predict the probability of a molecule being either bitter, sweet, umami, or control.